IntelliMed-AI-Research-Lab/TrustworthyIoMT-Explanation-Fidelity-Trade-offs-in-Compressed-Cardiac-Risk-Screening-Models/README.md

 ## 7. Results

-Full results, figures, and tables are provided in the paper (Sections 4 and Tables 1–2) and reproduced under `results/`.
+Full results, figures, and tables are provided in the paper (Section 4 and Tables 1–2) and reproduced under `results/`.
 Headline numbers:

 - **DNN (float32) AUC:** 0.930 | **Accuracy:** 0.882
 - **Random Forest AUC:** 0.980 | **Accuracy:** 0.933 (best raw accuracy, not the deployment target)